Our Safeguarding Policy

 Feel Safe, Be Safe at the Y

-We have established a National Safeguarding Unit to drive our collective approach to safeguarding Children and Young People and have developed our own Feel Safe, Be Safe Framework which aspires to ensure that all Children and Young People are safe and feel safe at the Y, in their Families and in their Communities.
+We have established Y Safeguarding to drive our collective national approach to safeguarding Children and Young People and have developed our own Feel Safe, Be Safe Framework which aspires to ensure that all Children and Young People are safe and feel safe at the Y, in their Families and in their Communities.
 Our Feel Safe, Be Safe Framework aims to develop:

 A safe culture nationally which empowers Children and Young People by promoting Children and Young Person focused leadership and governance;